 What can you tell a story about?
 Anything!
 As long as it’s authentic and genuine.
 For example, Airbnb used storytelling to create a sense of community among its users.
 In a 2015 video, the company highlighted how its services have helped people form new friendships and connections all over the world.

 People love hearing about others’ experiences, and sharing these stories can make them feel like they’re a part of something special.
 So, think about what unique stories your brand has to offer and share them with your audience.
 It can be as simple as sharing a behind-the-scenes look at your business or showcasing how your product or service has made a positive impact on someone’s life.
 Whatever it is, make sure it’s authentic and resonates with your target audience.

 Create shareable content

-Word of mouth (WOM) still remains the most effective marketing strategy for creating trust and brand awareness.
-If a customer sees a product or a service being used or recommended by a friend or family member, they will certainly notice it more!
+Word of mouth (WOM) is still one of the most effective marketing strategies, as people trust recommendations from their friends and family.
+When someone sees a product or service being used or recommended by someone they trust, they’re more likely to take notice.